-My great great uncle Nicol Slater was the black sheep of the family.
+My great great uncle Nicol Slater/Sclater* was the black sheep of the family.
 He left his young family in Orkney, went off to Canada and never returned.
 The name Nicol, shared with his father and grandfather, was not used again for two generations.

 I’d assumed that he left and never contacted his family again so I was astonished, and very pleased, to see him listed, with his siblings, in a series of sasines (property transactions) from 1920, almost 30 years after he emigrated.
 And not just his name, but also where he lived: Ceylon, Martin County, Minnesota, USA.
 So he was still in contact with the family after all.
 My research antennae were really twitching now and I had to know more.

 Born in 1861, Nicol was the seventh child of Nicol and Barbara S(c)later.
 His grandfather, Nicol, who died in 1875, left him the small farm of Nether Scows, Orphir, as he was his ‘name son’, but Nicol became a carpenter and then farmed at the Glebe, Orphir, before he emigrated.
-He married Margaret Stevenson in 1885 and by the time he left Glasgow, bound for Winnipeg, Manitoba, on 13 June 1891, she was pregnant with their fourth child.
+He married Margaret Stevenson in 1885 and by the time he left Glasgow alone, bound for Winnipeg, Manitoba, on 13 June 1891, she was pregnant with their fourth child.
 Far from ideal, but was he going to find a better life for them all?

 Nicol had his own business as a carpenter and contractor in Minnesota as early as 1900.
-By the 1910 census his status had changed from married to widower, again evidence of contact with family in Orkney.
+By the 1910 census his status was widower rather than married, again evidence of contact with family in Orkney.
 And where was he in both the 1910 and 1920 censuses?
 Ceylon, Martin County, Minnesota of course.
 Curiously, in the 1900, 1910 and 1920 censuses, his first name was recorded as Nickolas or Nicklas, but taking all the information I was collecting together, it definitely was him.

 As someone said, there are three sides to any story: what he said, what she said and the truth.